MechanicalRabbit/DataKnots.jl/README.md

 types.
 This algebra’s operations, or combinators, are applied to construct query expressions.

-There are significant advantages of DataKnots over the state of the art.
+We seek to prove that this query algebra has significant advantages over the state of the art:

 * DataKnots is a practical alternative to SQL with a declarative syntax; this makes it suitable for